ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 * Consultative engagement methodology centered on your business objectives
 * Experienced end-to-end architectural experts that work jointly with the {{site.data.keyword.cloud_notm}} team
 * Accelerated cloud adoption through proven paths for successful implementation of SAP workloads on the cloud
-* Prescriptive best practices for solution implementation using {{site.data.keyword.cloud_notm}} Services products and features
+* Prescriptive best practices for solution implementation by using {{site.data.keyword.cloud_notm}} Services products and features
 * Rapid learning and risk mitigation through access to {{site.data.keyword.cloud_notm}} experts

 ## Procedure to request IBM Security Services for SAP